cmu-rss-lab/rosdiscover-evaluation/README.rst

 Experiment Configuration File Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each experiment is set up in a configuration file (such as in /experiments/detection/subjects/husky-01/experiment.yml).
+Each experiment is set up in a configuration YAML file (such as in /experiments/detection/subjects/husky-01/experiment.yml).

 .. code:: yml